elenasinel/tech-week/docs/mentors-brief.md

 **STEP 1:** Sign up on https://www.founders4schools.org.uk/partners/teensinai/leader/

+**\*\**** If you are a freelancer, student or not working in a company registered in Companies House, then when asked for "company" during sign up process on F4S platform choose "Acorn Aspirations Limited", mother company of Teens in AI.

 **STEP 2:** You will receive an invitation to attend a mentoring session by a school via Founders4Schools platform.

 **STEP 3:** Attend the event between 10-24 May.
 A school teacher will send you details about the event and your role in it.

-You will be assigned to 1 or 2 teams of 4 or 5 teenagers aged 11-18 to support them and their projects throughout the two days.
+You will be assigned to 1 or 2 teams of 4 or 5 teenagers aged 11-18 to support them and their projects during the days when you have signed up to help.

 This is a volunteering opportunity and any fees associated with volunteering cannot be reimbursed.